matteosox/nba/README.md

 We use Docker for a clean environment within which to build, test, analyze, and so on.
 The `setup.sh` script in the `cicd` directory will build the relevant images for you.
 Running things natively isn't a supported/maintained thing.

+In addition to docker, you'll need some developer secrets, in `build/notebook.local.env` and `build/app.local.env`.
+Those files are git ignored for obvious reasons, so you'll need to ask around to get those credentials.

 To get you setup, you can run `./developer_setup.sh`.
 This will:
 1) Symlink `test/pre-commit` to your `.git` directory, so that you'll automatically build and test code before you commit it.
-2) Create an empty `build/notebook.local.env` file in which you can place local secrets for the notebook docker container.
-3) Git only tracks a single executable bit for all files, so when setting up the repo, we need to set file permissions manually for files we need to write to from Docker.
+2) Git only tracks a single executable bit for all files, so when setting up the repo, we need to set file permissions manually for files we need to write to from Docker.
 The `set_file_permissions.sh` script does this for you.

 With all that out of the way, it then puts your machine through its paces by setting up, testing, and running various other workflows locally.

+Finally, while you don't need it to do most workflows, it's probably a good idea to setup docker so you have push access to the Docker hub registry.
+That'll require a personal access token, which you can then use in combination with your Docker ID to login using `docker login`.

 ### Code Style